-

 Academic Dismissal

 Students who fail to meet the minimum academic standards of the College during any semester may be academically dismissed.
 Every Marist student has one opportunity to appeal a first-time academic dismissal.
 If an appeal is not granted, or a student does not appeal, a student may apply for a one-time reinstatement to Marist College (see the Reinstatement site for more information).
 A student who is dismissed, reinstated then dismissed a second time cannot return to Marist.
-Note that disciplinary dismissal or probation is a separate entity and these procedures are described in the Marist College Student Handbook.
+Note that disciplinary dismissal or academic restriction is a separate entity and these procedures are described in the Marist College Student Handbook.
 Below are the specifics on how to appeal.
 Students must abide by the mandatory time and date deadline set by the Center for Advising & Academic Services (CAAS).
 Any appeals received after the appeal deadline will not be accepted.

 Frequently Asked Questions Regarding Appeals of Academic Dismissals